RSamaium/RPG-JS/docs/guide/create-sprite.md

 ![hero](/assets/chara.png)

-1. Place the image in <PathTo to="clientDir" file="characters/assets" />
+1. Place the image in <PathTo to="clientDir" file="characters/hero.png" /> (create folder)
-2. Then create the following file in <PathTo to="clientDir" file="characters/hero.ts" />
+2. Then create the following file in <PathTo to="clientDir" file="characters/spritesheet.ts" />

 ```ts
 import { Spritesheet, Animation, Direction } from '@rpgjs/client'